-So which are the best virus protecting products for Windows 10 you can get right now, and is Windows Defender sufficient to keep you safe these days?
+So, which are the best virus protecting products for Windows 10 you can get right now?
+And is Windows Defender sufficient to keep you safe these days?
+Or any free antivirus for that matter?
 Find out with TechRadar's guide to the best Windows 10 antivirus.

 - Want more protection?
 Download the best VPN too

 Why you can trust TechRadar We spend hours testing every product or service we review, so you can be sure you’re buying the best.
 Find out more about how we test.

 Bitdefender Antivirus Plus delivers excellent antivirus protection for Windows 10 PCs, regularly being the top performer with independent antivirus testing labs.
 One of those big-name labs, AV-Comparatives, crowned Bitdefender as one of the ‘Outstanding Products of 2021’ in its year-end summary, and Bitdefender performed flawlessly in the lab’s latest real-world protection test, blocking 100% of threats with few false positives to boot.

 As well as this superb core antivirus engine, you get very capable anti-ransomware protection, and Bitdefender Antivirus Plus is one of the best products out there when it comes to blocking malicious websites on Windows machines.